-Communities in Southeast Alaska – While enjoying your Inside Passage luxury cruise with Alaska Boat Cruises, you’ll probably want to spend a day before or after your cruise exploring Sitka, Juneau and/or Petersburg in SE Alaska.
+Communities in Southeast Alaska – While enjoying your Inside Passage luxury cruise with Alaska Boat Cruises, you’ll probably want to spend a day before or after your cruise exploring Sitka, Juneau and/or Petersburg.
 These charming Alaskan communities will impress you with their native arts, friendly locals and picturesque architecture as you shop for mementos and gifts to take home to family and friends after your cruise.

 SITKA – Communities in Southeast Alaska

 Communities in Southeast Alaska – Sitka is Located on the west side of Baranof Island in Alaska’s Alexander Archipelago.
 Sitka is Alaska’s fourth-largest city (by its population count of over 8,863 in 2018) in Alaska and is the largest city in the United States in terms of square footage.
 The name “Sitka” is derived from “Sheet’ká” (a contraction of the Tlingit name Shee At’iká) and means “People on the Outside of Shee”.
 Sitka is also often referred to as “Sitka-by-the-Sea.”

 Sitka encompasses portions of Baranof Island and the smaller Japonski Island which is connected to Baranof Island by the O’Connell Bridge.
 O’Connell Bridge, constructed in 1972, was the first cable stayed bridge built in the Western Hemisphere.
 Sitka is the only town in Southeast Alaska that directly faces the Gulf of Alaska.
 Mount Edgecumbe, a 3,200-foot-tall dormant stratovolcano, is located on southern Kruzof Island.
 It can be seen on a clear day from Sitka.
 The Sitka region includes the Alaska Maritime National Wildlife Refuge, Sitka National Historical Park and part of the Tongass National Forest.